 Distinctions Between Trespassing and Breaking and Entering

-Trespassing and breaking and entering often get lumped together but are distinct in New York law.
+Trespassing and breaking and entering often get lumped together, but are distinct charges in New York law.
 Criminal Trespass is the unlawful entry into or remaining on a property, including a building or land, without the consent of the owner or lawful authority.
 It becomes a criminal charge when it involves knowingly entering or remaining unlawfully on premises.

 The key difference between Trespassing and Burglary (breaking and entering) in New York is the element of intent.
 While Trespassing does not necessarily involve intent to commit an additional crime within the property, Burglary does.
 Essentially, if someone enters a property unlawfully but without the intent to commit a further crime, they may be charged with Trespassing, a lesser offense than burglary.